 The hardest part of the admissions cycle is the wait.
 For many it is worse than logic games, worse than filling out applications, dropdown boxes, questions that you have to answer that you should not have to (e.g. has anyone influenced your decision to attend our law school, yes or yes?), etc. The wait only gets intensified when others start hearing from your dream school and you are, well, waiting.

 This is probably the most important component to consider if you have submitted your application and are now in a holding pattern.
 We have seen applicants too many times flub their contact to an admissions department because the only reason they are connecting is to put their own mind at ease.
 Calling, visiting, hanging out at the parking garage at their cars (true story, in this case it was MY CAR), etc. just because you have not heard from the law school in a month and you are FREAKING OUT is a horrible reason to be/stay in touch.
 If the anxiety is killing you, call me.
-Better yet, call Karen.
-But in calling a law school because you are anxious there is zero value added.
-Calling and saying “just checking” isn’t going to speed up the process and it certainly isn’t going to sprinkle your application with magical pixie dust that will make you a “high waitlist” from an “admit”.
+Or, you know, call any of these people other than me. :) But in calling a law school because you are anxious there is zero value added.
+Calling and saying “just checking” isn’t going to speed up the process and it certainly isn’t going to sprinkle your application with magical pixie dust that will make you go from a “high waitlist” to an “admit.”
 On the flip side, it might make you go from an “admit” to a “high waitlist” if your anxiety starts to freak others out (incidentally this happens all the time in post-OCI, so be very wary here).

 I would guess that roughly 75% of calls and email fall into the above category.
+They are manufactored simply to put the applicants mind at ease, there is no real purpose.
 So do yourself a favor and never fall into that 75% trap.
 But, what about the other 25%?
 When should you email or call?
 It gets pretty easy here, and I can just list them.

 Because you have a legitimate question (e.g. “hey Northwestern, I want to upload an LSAT addendum but I do not see the option to upload an addendum?”
 ANSWER “thanks for asking, either just add it in a separate page on your PS upload or email it to us, and we will add to your file”).